-Students are required to have their iPad or note in hand, signed by a teacher, anytime they are in the hall while class is in session.
+Students are required to have their note or planner in hand, signed by a teacher, anytime they are in the hall while class is in session.
 All students are expected to take care of restroom needs during passing periods between classes and before or after school.